 Carbohydrates can cause your blood sugar to fluctuate dramatically, therefore counting your carb intake throughout the day is important.

 This includes carbohydrates in drinks.
-Start by counting carbohydrates at home using a scale and an app such as MyFitnessPal and then gradually you’ll become familiar with what the correct portion size looks like.
+Start by counting carbohydrates at home using a scale and an app such as MyFitnessPal.
+Then, gradually you’ll become familiar with what the correct portion size looks like.

 Learn what portion size is appropriate for each type of food.
 Simplify your meal planning by writing down portions for the foods you eat often.
 Use measuring cups or a scale to ensure proper portion size.